 To sum up, there has been much research on educational attainment in the UK but existing work is mostly limited to class effects on performance and transition to A-Level studies.
 Only a few studies extend to transition to university enrolment.
-No research has linked the class and ethnic effects on educational and career trajectories in one go whilst at the same time controlling for socio-economic factors at the individual and contextual levels.
-The present study, with this aim in mind, will seek to address the following research questions:
+No research has linked the family origin (including class and education), gender and ethnic effects on children’s educational and career trajectories in one go whilst at the same time controlling for other socio-economic factors at the individual and contextual levels.
+With regard to the last point, we may note that most mobility studies adopt an individualistic approach, yet it is well known that contextual effects play an important role in children’s education, a role keenly appreciated by parents and government decision-makers.
+Middle-class parents try to buy houses in catchment areas with good schools.
+Government offices have launched various widening-participation programmes to help improve the life chances of children in deprived areas.
+Yet government analyses tend to focus on indicators of local-area deprivation without looking at parental socio-economic conditions (SMCP, 2015, 2016; see also Friedman and MacMillan, 2017) just as academics tend to focus on individual attributes without taking considering contextual effects.
+Thus academic and government research efforts relay on different data sources and have not been able to form a meaningful dialogue, with the former being susceptible to the ‘atomistic’ fallacy and the latter to the ‘ecological’ fallacy (Robinson, 1951; Li, Pickles and Savage, 2005).
+The present analysis is fortunate in being able to draw data from both personal and contextual perspectives and we hope to ameliorate the situation by including not only respondents’ and their families’ demographic and socio-cultural attributes that have been demonstrated to have an important bearing on primary and secondary effects, but also school-level indicators of family poverty and ethnic diversity.
+The former refers to the proportion of students being eligible to means-tested free school mean (FSM) and the latter to the Herfindahl index of ethnic diversity in each of the schools that took part in the survey.
+With these factors in mind, the present study seeks to address the following research questions:

-How do different ethnic groups perform in their GCSE studies as compared with white children and amongst one another, given their parental class, education, family composition and other socio-economic circumstances?
+How do different ethnic groups perform in their GCSE studies as compared with white children and amongst one another, given their parental class, education, family composition and other socio-economic, including contextual, circumstances?

 How do the different ethnic groups differ in their transitional probabilities to A-Level studies, and to university (including Russell-Group) enrolments?

-Does family class affect ethnic minorities in the same way or to the same extent as it does for the majority group?

 Do ethnic minority children have the same returns to education in the labour market as do their white peers?

 Data and methods